 Everytime you press on the brake, the brake pads move ever so slightly back and forth over the caliper guide pins.
 Therefore it’s recommended to add a dab of brake grease on the guide pins.
 This reduces the friction so that brake pads glide smoothly over it.

 Most mechanics skip this step and even then the brakes remain noise free.
 But adding a layer of high-temperature grease is a good preventative measure.
 Apart from that, the grease also reduces the wear on the pins.

 4) Clunking or Thumping Brake Noise

-This kind of noise is most likely due to a suspension issue rather than the braking problem.
+This kind of noise is most likely due to a suspension issue rather than a braking problem.
 When you brake the car nosedives and then comes back up.
 This can cause things like bad strut or shocks to make a clunking sound.
 Even lose brackets that holds cables can be the culprit.

 Hopefully, now you are able to figure the cause for your brake noise.
 If you have anything to add please comment down below.